DylanPW/Python-Utilities/README.md

 # Python-Utilities

-### A collection of scripts that I have written to make my life easier
+### A collection of scripts that I have written to make my life easier (although they aren't especially necessary)

 # WordGenerator
 A command line random word generation tools with the following parameters: